-Katrín I. Jónsdóttir Hjördísardóttir (b.
-1982) lives in Reykjavik, Iceland.
-Her subjects often include the social and political landscape with focus on the art world phenomenon, which she funnels into her practice in unusual and personal ways.
-Through various methods and mediums, including writing, performance, drawing, and sculpture, she addresses, challenges, and becomes the subject of her artwork.
-She has presented solo projects and performances at Living Art Museum, Reykjavik (2013); National Gallery of Iceland, Reykjavik, Iceland (2012); and Reykjavik Art Museum, Reykjavik, Iceland (2008).
-Her work and performances have been presented in notable group exhibitions at platforms including High Line Art, New York, USA (2017); Kunstmuseum Licthenstein, Vadus, Licthenstein, (2015); and XVII Biennial of Young Artists, MEDITERRANEA17, Milan, Italy (2015).
-She is the recipient of awards including a Fulbright Scholarship (2012); the Dungal Art Fund award (2012); and the Gudmunda Andresdottir Scholarship (2013); and Icelandic Art Salary from the government of Iceland, Iceland (2015/2017).
-She is the co-founder of Beyond Human Impulses, a performance platform (2016-ongoing); co-curator of Lost Artwork, an itinerant exhibition platform (2012-ongoing); co-editor of Endemi, a contemporary art publication (2011-ongoing); and co-founder of contemporary.is, a a web media about icelandic art today (2011-2013).
-Katrin is the recipient of a MFA from the School of Visual Arts, New York (2014); a BA degree in Art History and Art Theory from the University of Iceland (2012); and BA in Fine Art from the Iceland Academy of the Arts (2008).
+Katrín Inga Jónsdóttir Hjördísardóttir (b.
+1982) is an Icelandic artist living and working in Reykjavik, Berlin and Athens.
+Her subjects often include the social- and political-scape with focus on the art world phenomenon, which she funnels into her practice in unusual and personal ways.
+Through various methods and mediums, including writing, performance, drawing and sculpture, she addresses, challenges and becomes the subject of her artwork.
+Jónsdóttir Hjördísardóttir has built up a remarkable resume of exhibitions and performance projects, working in several countries.
+While often focusing on women and gender issues, she presents a wider critical discussion that involves art history and theory.
+Her exhibitions and performances are at once serious and wryly humorous.
+Jónsdóttir Hjördísardóttir has presented solo projects and performances, most notably at Living Art Museum, Reykjavik (2013) and her work and performances have been presented in group exhibitions at platforms including High Line Art, New York, USA (2017); Kunstmuseum Licthenstein, Vadaus, Licthenstein, (2015); and XVII Biennial of Young Artists, MEDITERRANEA17, Milan, Italy (2015).
+She is the recipient of awards including a Fulbright Scholarship (2012); the Dungal Art Fund award (2012); the Gudmunda Andresdottir Scholarship (2013); the Icelandic Art Salary from the government of Iceland, Iceland (2015/2017); and the Svavar Guðnasson & Ástu Eirkiskdóttir foundation art price for the promotion of young Icelandic artists (2017).
+Jónsdóttir Hjördísardóttir graduated with a MFA from the School of Visual Arts, New York (2014); a BA degree in Art History and Art Theory from the University of Iceland (2012); and a BA in Fine Art from the Iceland Academy of the Arts (2008).